 Salabhasana

-Salabhasana, or Locust pose, originated from a great yogi named Shalabh, who revealed this posture to alleviate back problems.
+Salabhasana, or Locust pose, originated with a great yogi named Shalabh, who revealed it to alleviate back problems.
 It is an intermediate-level asana practised after lying on the stomach.

 Salabhasana should be practiced on an empty stomach.
 Therefore, we briefly practice Salabhasana during our Yoga Teacher Training Programmes and Yoga Retreats.